 Having a regular daily routine helps your dog feel secure.
 It includes set times for exercise, meals, and sleep.
 This reduces anxiety and helps them sleep well.

-How can desensitization and counter-conditioning help with fear-based barking?
+How can desensitisation and counter-conditioning help with fear-based barking?

 Slowly introduce your dog to what scares them in a safe way.
 Reward them for staying calm.
 This helps them see the scary thing as less frightening.